wpank/polkagent/docs/examples.md

-# Examples & Cookbook
+# Examples and cookbook

-Practical recipes for common polkagent workflows.
-Each example is self-contained and can be adapted to your use case.
+Practical recipes for common Polkagent workflows.
+Start with [Getting started](getting-started.md) if you have not yet installed the CLI, or [Demos](demo.md) if you want a completely guided tour.

+Commands in this page target the current `main` CLI and assume the repository root.
+Replace angle-bracket placeholders, keep secrets in environment variables, and use a dedicated database for experiments that should not share normal user state.

 ## Table of Contents